 There is a dire need of creating job opportunities to drive inclusive economic growth in Africa.
 That said, cooperative societies in countries like Kenya, Tanzania, Uganda, and Ethiopia have become major employers in the informal economy.
 They significantly impact the employment generation by providing direct jobs and promoting self-employment.
 In fact, in many countries, they offer around 80% of employment other than the government.

-SACCOS create employment opportunities – in three unique ways.
+SACCOs create employment opportunities – in three unique ways.

-To conclude, SACCOS are becoming a major source of credit resources for millions of Africans.
+SACCOs are becoming a major source of credit resources for millions of Africans.
 They play a crucial role in lower-income groups through improving their saving habits, increasing income through business expansion, and meeting credit needs.
 Contributions from cooperative societies can help Africa to utilize its greatest asset for growth – people!